 Is It Worth Cleaning Polyurethane Off Your Brush?

-Knowing how to get polyurethane off your brush is crucial if you want to preserve the lifespan of your paintbrush.
-Why?
-Because polyurethane dries hard and sets the bristles if you don’t clean it immediately after you finish.
+Knowing how to get polyurethane off your brush is crucial if you want to save money.
+Polyurethane dries hard and sets the bristles if you don’t clean it immediately after you finish your project.

-Brushes are not cheap, so they are worth saving, even if they are old but of good quality.
-The only time you should admit defeat is if the bristles are beyond repair.
-Clogged brushes are incredibly challenging to bring back to life.
+Brushes are not cheap, so they are worth saving, especially if you invest in high-quality tools.
+The only time you should admit defeat is if the bristles are already rock hard and beyond repair.

 How to Clean Water-Based Polyurethane Off Your Brush

-Water-based polyurethane is easier to shift than oil-based products because it doesn’t contain solvents.
-It cleans with soap and water rather than with mineral spirits.
-Removing paint without paint thinner is also better for the environment.
+Water-based polyurethane is much easier to shift than oil-based products because it doesn’t require harsh solvents.
+It cleans up with simple soap and water.
+This method is cheaper and better for the environment.

 What You’ll Need